 17. In September 1987 the band released their third album "The Uplift Mofo Party Plan" which is also the last album in which Hillel participated.
 The album was a greater success than the previous album and was the band's first album to enter the Billboard charts.

-19. After the event the band did not agree to let Hillel perform and recruited DeWayne McKnight instead for a number of performances.
+19. After the event the band did not agree to let Hillel perform and recruited DeWayne McKnight instead for several performances.
 Hillel then returned and continued touring with the band.
 At the end of the tour, Kiedis tried to take Hillel to a rehab facility but the attempt was unsuccessful, with Hillel denying his difficult condition.

 20. Several weeks after the end of the tour, on June 27, 1988, Hillel was found dead in his Hollywood home by the police.
 A post-mortem revealed that Hillel had died two days earlier as a result of a heroin overdose.